home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Go to the [Device Access Registration](https://developers.google.com/nest/device-access/registration) page.

 {% note %}
-Read the warnings on the page before proceeding, including warnings about Google Account type limitations.
+Read the warnings on the page before proceeding, including Google Account type limitations.
 {% endnote %}

 1. Click on the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.